Special Moment Frame — Anchorage Design

 In addition to field-bolting inspection, different building jurisdictions might have base plate grouting inspection requirements.
 Please consult with your project building jurisdiction about this requirement.

-Simpson Strong-Tie Strong Frame special moment frames have had all required special inspections performed and are built in a factory environment under strict quality-control measures and third-party independent inspection protocols as required under AISC 341, AWS D1.1 and AWS D1.8.
+Simpson Strong-Tie Strong Frame special moment frames have had all required special inspections performed and are built in a factory environment under strict quality-control measures as required under AISC 341, AWS D1.1 and AWS D1.8.

-All factory welds for the Strong Frame special moment frame are third-party inspected; some of the inspections are noted in the table on the right.
+All factory welds for the Strong Frame special moment frame are inspected and documented by a Certified Welding Inspector.

-In addition to welding, structural ASTM A325 as well as F2280 Twisted-off Type (TC) high-strength bolts are lot tested and stored under requirements of the Research Council on Structural Connections (RCSC).
-Bolting of the SMF Yield-Link structural fuse to the beam flanges are observed and documented by an independent third-party certified bolting inspector.
+In addition to welding, structural ASTM A325 as well as F2280 twist-off type high-strength bolts are lot tested and stored under requirements of the Research Council on Structural Connections (RCSC).
+Bolting of the SMF Yield-Link structural fuse to the beam flanges (ASTM 3125 Grade F2280 [A490-TC] Bolts) are documented.

 Special Moment Frame QR Code Label